-Table G estimates the number of new housing units that can realistically be built on each of the 17 potential housing sites based on the assumptions provided above.
-As shown in Table G, the total future housing construction potential on the 17 sites, based on realistic capacities, is 1,196 units.
+Table NG estimates the number of new housing units that can realistically be built on each of the 17 potential housing sites based on the adjustments described assumptions provided above.
+As shown in Table NG, the total future housing construction potential on the 17 sites, based on realistic capacities, is 1,196 units.
 This includes an excess, or overzoning, of 199 units, or approximately 20 percent more than the 997 units included in the City's housing needs allocation.
-Overzoning helps to ensure that sufficient adequate sites will remain available at all times to meet the remaining unmet housing needs for each income category, per Government Code Section 65863 ("No Net Loss Law").